ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Displaying the form

-The `superValidate` function returns the data required to instantiate the form on the client, which is now available in `+page.svelte` as `data.form`, as we did a `return { form }`.
+The `superValidate` function returns the data required to instantiate a form on the client, which is now available in `+page.svelte` as `data.form`, as we did `return { form }`.
 There, we'll use the client part of the API:

 **src/routes/+page.svelte**